Itihaas (TV series)

 Itihaas is an Indian drama series created by Nirmala Sood and co-produced by Ekta Kapoor and Shobha Kapoor under their banner Balaji Telefilms.
 The series premiered in 1996 on DD National.

 Plot

 Ambika is the princess of a royal family who seeks justice for her husband's death.
-The series revolves around two generations of the royal family and explores greed, dishonesty and murder that often ensue for the throne.
+The series revolves around two generations of the royal family and explores greed, dishonesty and murder that often accompany the lust for the throne.
 How Ambika succeeds in her crusade against all odds forms the crux of the story.